 IRAP studies typically use the D scoring method to convert each participant’s reaction times into analyzable values.
 The D score has some similarities to Cohen’s d, insofar as it is a standardized difference in mean reaction time between the two block types.
 The specifics of the D score have been discussed in precise detail in other publications (Barnes-Holmes et al., 2010; Hussey, Thompson, et al., 2015) and therefore will only be summarized here.
 Its key points are that reaction times > 10,000 ms are trimmed, a mean reaction time is calculated for the trials in each block type, and a standard deviation is calculated for the pooled trials in both blocks.
 The difference between the means is then divided by the standard deviation, resulting in a D score.

 Four D scores were calculated for each IRAP, one for each of the four trial-types (e.g., ‘life – positive’, ‘life – negative’, ‘death – positive’, ‘death – negative’).
-Data for each study was scored so that positive D scores referred to faster responding on the blocks assumed to be consistent with participants’ learning histories, as in the original studies.
+Data for each study were scored so that positive D scores referred to faster responding on the blocks assumed to be consistent with participants’ learning histories, as in the original studies.
 For example, positive D scores on trial-type 1 on the body-shape IRAP referred to faster responding to the stimulus pair ‘thin – positive’ with ‘True’ relative to ‘False’; comparably, positive D scores on trial-type 1 on the Christian-Muslim IRAP referred to faster responding to ‘Christians – Safe’ with ‘True’ relative to ‘False’.
+Means, SDs, and correlations between D scores on each trial type are presented in Tables 1S and 2S in the supplementary materials.

 Results